 Locating a Vodou priestess in Massachusetts is no easy feat.
-Maybe if I still lived in Pensacola, Florida I’d likely have an easier time.
-After a few phone calls and a little research, I met Marie Maude Evans, who was teaching a Black Lives Matter class at MIT on the history of Vodou.
+Maybe if I still lived in Pensacola, Florida, it would be easier.
+After a few phone calls and a little research, I met Marie Maude Evans.
 Marie is the Priestess or “Mambo” of Sosyete Nago, an authentic Haitian Vodou Temple in Mattapan, which she opened 15 years ago.

 “Vodou has been passed down from generation to generation.
 It is the religion of the ancestors.
 We believe in one God and we also believe in many spirits.
 When the slaves came from Africa to Haiti they were under the control of their masters, but they were still able to remember and practice their beliefs, not exactly the way they were accustomed to but they remembered in their hearts and minds, and they used the tradition to gain their freedom.”

 Marie continues, “After Haiti won its freedom, years later, the Catholic missionaries came to Haiti because they thought Vodou was evil.
-They went to people’s houses and temples and they burned everything and many people had to practice in secret.
+They went to people’s houses and temples and they burned everything.
+Many people had to practice in secret.
 Many Haitians went to the Catholic Church and in an effort to keep the Vodou traditions alive, the religion was blended together, which is why you see elements of both.”

 Today there are many misconceptions of Vodou ranging from devil worship to cannibalism.
 Even in Haiti there is still much controversy.
 Marie says this is changing as more people are becoming educated on the true meaning and practice of Vodou.